 OPC is advocating for consumers in the following cases:

-Formal Case No. 1156: Pepco’s Application for Authority to Implement a Multiyear Rate Plan
+Formal Case No. 1156: Pepco’s Application to Implement a Multiyear Rate Plan for Electric Distribution

 During the COVID-19 crisis, OPC welcomes the opportunity to speak at your Advisory Neighborhood Commission, civic association or community group meeting.
 We can give updates on utility issues and tell how we are continuing to serve during the pandemic via telework.
 Call (202) 727-3071 if your group would like our staff to "zoom in."